Graduate credit may be earned in the following courses:

 Any student in non-degree status whose cumulative grade point average drops below the minimum (3.0) will be prohibited from enrolling in further graduate coursework.

 Registration for any session or continuous registration during a full summer counts as one semester for these purposes.

-A graduate program may utilize additional academic standards to determine satisfactory academic progress and/or standards for academic suspension; however, such standards must be distributed in writing to all graduate students in the program and must be filed and approved by the dean of The College of Graduate Studies.
+A graduate program may utilize additional academic standards to determine satisfactory academic progress and/or standards for academic suspension; however, such standards must be distributed in writing to all graduate students in the program and must be approved by the dean of The College of Graduate Studies.

 - Under exceptional circumstances and with the approval of the Dean of The College of Graduate Studies, a program may readmit a suspended student.
 In such cases, the normal six-year limitation on coursework shall be applied.

 - Graduate students suspended for failing to maintain satisfactory academic progress may appeal their suspensions within one year in writing to the Graduate Council.
 The decision of the Council is final.